Mars: Geography and features

 Mars's equator is defined by its rotation, but the location of its Prime Meridian was specified, as was Earth's (at Greenwich), by choice of an arbitrary point; Mädler and Beer selected a line for their first maps of Mars in 1830.
-After the spacecraft Mariner 9 provided extensive imagery of Mars in 1972, a small crater (later called Airy-0), located in the Sinus Meridiani ("Middle Bay" or "Meridian Bay"), was chosen by Merton Davies, Harold Masursky, and Gérard de Vaucouleurs for the definition of 0.0° longitude to coincide with the original selection.
+After the spacecraft Mariner 9 provided extensive imagery of Mars in 1972, a small crater (later called Airy-0), located in the Sinus Meridiani ("Middle Bay" or "Meridian Bay"), was chosen by Merton E. Davies, Harold Masursky, and Gérard de Vaucouleurs for the definition of 0.0° longitude to coincide with the original selection.

-Because Mars has no oceans and hence no "sea level", a zero-elevation surface had to be selected as a reference level; this is called the areoid of Mars, analogous to the terrestrial geoid.
+Because Mars has no oceans, and hence no "sea level", a zero-elevation surface had to be selected as a reference level; this is called the areoid of Mars, analogous to the terrestrial geoid.
 Zero altitude was defined by the height at which there is 610.5 Pa of atmospheric pressure.
 This pressure corresponds to the triple point of water, and it is about 0.6% of the sea level surface pressure on Earth (0.006 atm).

 For mapping purposes, the United States Geological Survey divides the surface of Mars into thirty cartographic quadrangles, each named for a classical albedo feature it contains.
+In April 2023, The New York Times reported an updated global map of Mars based on images from the Hope spacecraft.
+A related, but much more detailed, global Mars map was released by NASA on 16 April 2023.

 Volcanoes

-The shield volcano Olympus Mons (Mount Olympus) is an extinct volcano in the vast upland region Tharsis, which contains several other large volcanoes.
+The vast upland region Tharsis contains several massive volcanoes, which include the shield volcano Olympus Mons.
 The edifice is over 600 km wide.
-Because the mountain is so large, with complex structure at its edges, allocating a height to it is difficult.
+Because the mountain is so large, with complex structure at its edges, giving a definite height to it is difficult.
 Its local relief, from the foot of the cliffs which form its northwest margin to its peak, is over 21 km, a little over twice the height of Mauna Kea as measured from its base on the ocean floor.
 The total elevation change from the plains of Amazonis Planitia, over 1000 km to the northwest, to the summit approaches 26 km, roughly three times the height of Mount Everest, which in comparison stands at just over 8.8 km.
 Consequently, Olympus Mons is either the tallest or second-tallest mountain in the Solar System; the only known mountain which might be taller is the Rheasilvia peak on the asteroid Vesta, at 20-25 km.